Dubsado vs HoneyBook: An Honest Comparison for 2026

 "Sometimes the tool can be quite buggy, with pages loading old information that don't update quickly enough." -- Capterra verified reviewer

-Dubsado 3.0 addressed some long-standing performance complaints with a rebuilt interface and faster page loads, though some users report the transition period has introduced its own adjustment curve.
+Dubsado 3.0 addressed long-standing performance complaints with a rebuilt interface, faster page loads, and the new visual Flows builder.
+Some users report the transition from 2.0 introduced its own adjustment curve, particularly around the renamed features and relocated settings.

 G2: 4.5/5 (2,100+ reviews) | Capterra: 4.7/5 (677 reviews, ease-of-use score: 4.6/5)